Welcome to Year 2C

 Supporting reading with greater emphasis due to the amount of time spent away from the classroom.

 Reading is an integral part of the school day and children are given opportunities to access a wide range of texts throughout the curriculum.
 Please try to read for 10 minutes with your child daily.
 It is important to check that, as well as becoming more fluent, the children understand what they have read, especially as they begin to read longer and more complex books.
 This can be done by discussing the book after and during reading in relation to characters, setting or main events.
 Children are encouraged to develop empathy by focusing on characters' emotions and motivations during reading.

 Your child will read with an adult in school at least once a week during a guided reading session.

 Please can you sign children’s reading records as these will be checked to support development once a week.
-Reading books and records should be brought into school every Thursday and new books will be sent home on the following Monday.

 The children will have reading and Phonics tasks set on Reading Eggs to support development and consolidate in class learning at home.